 1) Click on "Site administration" in the left sidebar under the "Settings" heading.

-2) Navigate to: Plugins > Local plugins > External Tools
+2) In Moodle 2.3 and lower Navigate to: Plugins > Local plugins > External Tools

 Tool Name: Any name you want to use to identify your external tool.